Iziaslav Brutskiy

 In 1943 the young Ivan Brucki was sent by the Nazis to Germany as an ostarbeiter.
 Having avoided repatriation in 1947, Ivan Brucki graduated from a gymnasium in Hannover.
-He then immigrated to Canada and participated there in the local Belarusian social and life and in the parish life of the Belarusian Autocephalous Orthodox Church.
+He then immigrated to Canada and participated there in the local Belarusian social and life and the parish life of the Belarusian Autocephalous Orthodox Church.

 In 1962, he immigrated to the U.S. and became an active member in different political and religious organizations in Cleveland and Detroit.

 As a member of the Belarusian Autocephalous Orthodox Church and an active member of the community, he was delegated to the Church Council (Sabor) of this jurisdiction which took place in May 1972 in Highland Park, New Jersey.

 In 1979, he was ordained to the diaconate and later that same year to the priesthood.
 He graduated from the St. Sophia Ukrainian Orthodox Theological Seminary in 1981.
 Then, by the hierarchs of the Belarusian Autocephalous Orthodox Church and Ukrainian Autocephalous Orthodox Church he was consecrated to the rank of bishop.